Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 1. Platform Engineering will be thinner
 2. Continuous Delivery will be re-discovered for PaaS, Kubernetes, and serverless

-> “Platform engineering has become a path towards DevOps efficiency and developer productivity.
+> "Platform engineering has become a path towards DevOps efficiency and developer productivity.
 In 2025, organizations will realize they can achieve the goals of platform engineering with fewer lines of bespoke code.
-Instead of trying to build a grand unifying platform, existing tools will provide solutions that reduce fragmentation, apply standards, and integrate security into software delivery.”
+Instead of trying to build a grand unifying platform, existing tools will provide solutions that reduce fragmentation, apply standards, and integrate security into software delivery."

 [59 WorkTech Predictions from Industry Experts for 2025](https://solutionsreview.com/enterprise-resource-planning/worktech-predictions-from-industry-experts-for-2025/)